Fair Usage Policy

 A customer's use of our service constitutes acceptance of this FUP.

 Focus Group reserve the right to revise and update this FUP from time to time.

 2) Your Responsibilities

 You are responsible for your actions when connected to our network and the systems you access through your internet connection.
-If you act without care or irresponsibly in using your internet connection or your actions put at risk the integrity or security of our network, systems or equipment, your access may be restricted, suspended or terminated, without prior notice.
+If you act without care or irresponsibly in using your internet connection or your actions put at risk the integrity or security of the Focus Group network, systems or equipment, your access may be restricted, suspended or terminated, without prior notice.

 In particular, you agree that you will not use, attempt to use or allow your internet connection to be used to: